xonsh/container/README.md

 [GitHub](https://github.com/xonsh/container) | [Docker Hub](https://hub.docker.com/r/xonsh/xonsh)

-Xonsh is a Python-powered shell.
-Full-featured and cross-platform.
-The language is a superset of Python 3.5+ with additional shell primitives that you are used to from Bash and IPython.
-It works on all major systems including Linux, Mac OSX, and Windows.
-Xonsh is meant for the daily use of experts and novices alike.
+Xonsh (sounds like "consh") is a modern, full-featured and cross-platform Python-based shell.
+The language is a superset of Python 3 with seamless integration of shell functionality and commands.
+It works on all major systems including Linux, macOS, and Windows.
+Xonsh is meant for the daily use of experts and novices.

 ## Additions